Skip advert

 While BMW might not be such an obvious player in the electric car market, it has been building EVs and hybrid models for quite a number of years, including the BMW i3 which launched in 2013.
 The fact its eDrive electric technology is now its fifth generation should prove reassuring for buyers and we expect the car to prove extremely robust.

-However, the BMW brand has performed disappointingly in recent Driver Power owner satisfaction surveys, with the German marque coming in 21st place out of 32 manufacturers in 2023.
-Though the stats aren’t unique to just the electric models, a slightly lower-than-average 22% of BMW owners reported an issue with their car in the first year of ownership.
+However, the BMW brand doesn’t excel in our Driver Power owner satisfaction surveys, with the German marque coming in a middling 14th place out of 32 manufacturers in 2024.
+Though the stats aren’t unique to just the electric models, a slightly lower-than-average 21% of BMW owners reported an issue with their car in the first year of ownership.
+Tesla owners appear to be more satisfied with their cars, but BMW still finished ahead of its home-turf rivals, Mercedes and Audi – that’s something to be proud of, given how customers tend to expect more from these premium brands than mainstream manufacturers.

 The i4 is available with around 40 driver assistance features to make it safer and easier to drive and park.
 It's fitted with a reversing camera and Parking Assistant as standard, while the optional Driving Assistant Professional adds adaptive cruise control that can stop and start the car in heavy traffic.
 It can also help steer the car in its lane, reduce the likelihood of side and rear collisions and help prevent accidental speeding.
 However, all of this technology and equipment wasn’t enough to earn the i4 top marks in tough Euro NCAP safety tests.
 The BMW was awarded four out of a possible five stars after missing out on some critical points in the crash avoidance categories.